U.S. cancels funds for Afghan opinion polls ahead of election

 The election is seen as crucial to Afghanistan's efforts to build stability, months before most foreign forces are due to withdraw, leaving Afghan forces to battle a resilient Taliban insurgency.

-"There were a few agencies that were responsible for conducting the polls but all of them have been canceled at the moment," Atta said.
+"There were a few agencies that were responsible for conducting the polls but all of them have been cancelled at the moment," Atta said.

 Karzai has long suspected the United States of having interfered in the last presidential election in 2009 and has warned against further meddling.